A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls: Application: long-term exposure to ambient and cardiovascular hospitalization rates

-We select household income as a potential unmeasured confounder for the following reasons.
-Depicted by the causal diagram in Figure \ref{fig: pm}, the average household income at the zip code level $(U)$ is likely to be associated with an elevated air pollution level of $PM_{2.5}$ $(X)$ because individuals with a low income are more likely to live in low-cost areas, which could be associated with an elevated $PM_{2.5}$ level, for instance, the areas near highways.
-Compared to a zip code with a higher average household income, people living in a zip code with a lower average household income may also have less access to affordable health care.
-As a result, a low household income zip code $(U)$ may be associated with the hospitalization rate due to cardiovascular diseases $(Y)$ in this zip code.
+As depicted by the causal diagram in Figure \ref{fig: pm}, the household income can be a potential confounder because low-income people are more likely to live in low-cost areas, which could be associated with an elevated level of $PM_{2.5}$ (X), for example areas near highways.
+Compared to a zip code with a higher household income, low-income people may face challenges to afford health care.
+As a result, a low household income for a zip code can be associated with a low hospitalization rate due to cardiovascular diseases $(Y)$.
+Without accounting for the average household income, Evaluating the impact of ambient $PM_{2.5}$ on cardiovascular hospitalization rates may lead to biased results if the median household income is not taken into account.

-The crucial step is to select the NC variables to capture the information of the unmeasured confounders stated in assumptions A6-A7 and satisfy the conditional independence assumptions A3-A5.
-In the following, we demonstrate our NC variables satisfy these assumptions.
-We consider the percentage of the occupied population, a proxy for what proportion of the zip code residents have jobs, as our NCE variable $Z$.
-We consider the percentage of owner-occupied housing units in each zip code as our NCO variable $W$ .
+One crucial step to use our approach to address unmeasured confounders is to select the appropriate NC.
+In this analysis, we consider the proportion of residents in a zip code who have jobs as our NCE variable $Z$.
+We consider the percentage of owner-occupied housing units in each zip code as our NCO variable $W$.
 Conditional on household income $(U)$, we make the strong assumption that, for each zip code, the ambient $PM_{2.5}$ level $(X)$ is independent of the percentage of owner-occupied housing units $(W)$, the percentage of employment $(Z)$ is independent of the hospitalization rate for cardiovascular diseases among the elderly $(Y)$, and the percentage of employment $(Z)$ and the percentage of owner-occupied housing units $(W)$ are also independent (See Figure \ref{fig: pm}).
+We recognize that these assumptions might not hold and are not testable in practice.
+However, for this illustrative example, we can check whether these assumptions hold for our data since $U$ is known.
+We use conditional independence tests in \texttt{R} package \texttt{dagitty} \cite{dagitty} developed for continuous data to verify our assumptions.
+We check whether we can reject the null hypothesis $H_0$ by verifying whether the 95\% confidence interval covers $0$ for each row of Table 1 and conclude the conditional independence assumptions in A3, A5, A7, and A8 hold and this dataset does not violate Assumption A4 much.